Residents Can Help DHEC Track West Nile Virus by Submitting Dead Birds for Testing

 FOR IMMEDIATE RELEASE:

-COLUMBIA, S.C. — Residents can help the Department of Health and Environmental Control (DHEC) track West Nile virus this summer by submitting certain species of dead birds for lab testing.
+COLUMBIA, S.C. — Residents can help the South Carolina Department of Health and Environmental Control (DHEC) track West Nile virus this spring and summer by submitting certain species of dead birds for lab testing.

 Mosquitoes become infected with WNV when they feed on infected birds that carry the virus in their blood.
 After one to two weeks, infected mosquitoes can transmit WNV to humans and other animals.

 The amount of WNV activity varies from year to year.
 In 2018, a total of 87 birds submitted from 18 counties tested positive for WNV.
-In 2019, only 2 birds submitted from 2 counties tested positive.
+In 2019, only two birds submitted from two counties tested positive.
+In 2020, only one bird tested positive for WNV.

 DHEC is asking residents to report or submit recently deceased crows, blue jays, house finches and house sparrows that appear not to have been injured and are not decayed.
 These species of birds are more susceptible to WNV than other species, making them good candidates for testing.